Time Doctor FAQs

 Key software differences in practice:

 What's captured: Monitoring tools capture content, keystrokes, screen video, and audio.
-Workforce Analytics captures activity signals active time, applications used and time on tasks not content
+Workforce Analytics captures activity signals —active time, applications used, and time on tasks

 Who sees what: Monitoring restricts data to managers and security teams.
 Workforce Analytics gives employees access to their own data alongside managers